n-schlenk/penstemon_KA_mapping/filters_explained.md

 ```

 ### Module: BestSNP
 This filter finds the best SNP per 150bp and filters for minor allele distribution.
+Written by J. Kelly, modified by N. Schlenk.

 ```{}
 infile_path   # this is the VCF to be filtered